 The firemouth cichlid gets very defensive during the breeding season.
 In some cases, they have been known to eat tinier fish tank mates.

 Despite everything mentioned above, if you plan carefully, you can avoid most of these problems.

 They feed upon all sorts of things, such as larvae, invertebrates, small fish, and worms.
 They also eat some algae.

-Another thing to remember is newly-bought fish are often timid and shy.
+Newly-bought firemouth cichlid fish are often timid and shy.
 They aren’t familiar with their new surroundings.
-At first, they may refuse to be fed, but if you feed them then leave, they might eat.
+At first, they may refuse to be fed, but if you feed them, then leave, they might eat.

 Here are a few foods you should consider feeding your Firemouths.

 Bloodworms and white worms are a good option for fulfilling the meaty need.
 As are brine shrimp and tubifex worms.

 Other Options To Consider